DLT (department store): History

 In 2005 the state auctioned off rights to the building to the Mercury company, the leader of the Russian retail market for the sale of luxury goods.
 From 2005-2012 it underwent renovations in order to open as a branch of TsUm.
 The retail area was expanded from 9,000 to 18,000 m2 by adding two more floors.
+The store reopened in September 2012.